 Hubby had picked up some old bread trays somewhere (don’t ask, that man is a real packrat), and he built the stand to fit those trays.
 We placed them on top of the stand when he finished building it.
 That the trays had slats was very important in allowing excess water to flow through and not pool.
 They were also strong enough to support the bags of dirt.

 I researched root systems.
-The ones with the smallest root system that we would eat were lettuce, spinach, and mustard greens.
+The ones with the smallest root system that we would eat were lettuce, spinach, and mustard greens (leafy greens).
 Radishes were another option, but since neither Hubby nor I would eat them, we passed.

 I purchased two different types of dirt: Miracle Grow Garden Soil and Miracle Grow Raised Bed Soil.
-I wanted to see if there was any difference between the two for the purposes of this experiment… there was not.
+I wanted to see if there was any difference between the two soil mixes for the purposes of this experiment… there was not.
 Note: there are different sizes of garden soil bags.
 Choose the bag of soil size that works best for you.

 I chose an area on the patio where I could easily access all the bags for watering and harvesting, and where there was a decent amount of sun but not full sun all day.

 I cut a rectangle on the top of each of the bags removing the plastic I cut out, but leaving enough bag-side so the dirt wouldn’t spill out (about 3″ all the way around the top).
-I poked a LOT of holes in the bottom of the bag so the water wouldn’t build up inside the bag.
+I poked a LOT of small holes in the bottom of the bag so the water wouldn’t build up inside the bag.
 I needed excellent drainage without letting the dirt fall through the holes.
-The last thing I wanted was a root rot.
+The last thing I wanted was root rot.

 To plant the seeds, I lightly scraped the soil with a hand rake.

-I sprinkled on the seeds to each bag, and covered the seeds shallowly with soil.
-I moisted the soil with a spray bottle to wet the soil.
+I sprinkled the seeds onto the soil of each bag and covered the seeds shallowly with soil.
+I moistened the soil with a spray bottle to wet the soil.
 I actually used this spray bottle for the first 7 days so as not to wash away the seeds and allow them time to root and grow.

 I then marked what was growing in each bag with a sharpie on the bag itself.
-I grew three different types of lettuce, and there was no way I was going to recall what was what without some sort of reminder.
+I grew three different types of lettuce (salad greens), and there was no way I was going to recall what was what without some sort of reminder.